Jxiang2/CMPUT340/README.md

 # CMPUT340
-Assignments, labs and project of CMPUT340 numerical methods of computation
+Assignments, labs and project of CMPUT340, numerical methods for computation